 Imagine if the car company you owned today accounted for more than half the automobiles in the world.
 That was the position Ford found himself in 1918, ten years after introducing the Model T. But remarkably, it wasn’t because Henry Ford was the first to market.
 Instead, his success can from his many bold leadership qualities that influenced an entire generation and others to follow.

 Perhaps best known for his innovations, Ford was much more than simply an inventor.
 He demonstrated leadership qualities that ranged from visionary to a champion for equality and social justice.
-And at the same time, his modest upbringing and life perspective further enhanced his already powerful leadership qualities.
+And at the same time, his modest upbringing and life perspective further enhanced his already powerful leadership qualities, making his bold achievements all the more impressive.
+As per Ed Kopko’s upcoming book–Project Bold Life: The Proven Formula for Taking on Challenges and Achieving Happiness and Success–“bold achievements are those that challenge us, make us better people, and allow us to reach our greatest and boldest potential in life.”
+Ford certainly made himself, and the world, better!
 For these reasons, Ford remains a bold leader icon even today.

 Henry Ford’s Leadership Style: Empathy, Diversity and Inclusion